 Your life is going to change as soon as you cash in your ticket, so you want to make sure that you have everything in order before that happens.
 To plan your time, it's important to know how long you have before you claim your prize.

 Every jurisdiction that sells Powerball tickets has its own rules about when you have to claim your prize.
 Even the prize value affects how much time you have; jackpot winners sometimes have longer than winners of other prizes.

 To find out how much time you have to plan before you claim your Powerball prize, look on your ticket.
-There should be a date on the ticket.
-If not, contact your local lottery to find out their prize claim policy.
+There should be a date there.
+If not, contact your local lottery and ask about their prize claim policy.
 Then put that time to good use; wait until nearly the end of your term before you cash in your winning ticket.